zainulabdn/dino-game-flutter/README.md

 # Dino_Game_Flutter
-chorme's dino game built with Flutter
+Chorme's dino game was built with Flutter